jitsi/handbook/docs/dev-guide/iframe.md

 api.executeCommand('sendEndpointTextMessage', 'receiverParticipantId', 'text');
 ```

-* **setLargeVideoParticipant** - Displays the given participant on the large video.
+* **setLargeVideoParticipant** - Displays the a participant on the large video display.

-The particpant ID (Jid), if specified, will be displayed on the large video.
-If no argument is passed, the participant to be displayed on the large video will be automatically selected based on the dominant/pinned speaker settings.
+The particpant ID (Jid), if specified, is displayed on the large video.
+If no argument is passed, the participant to be displayed on the large video is automatically selected based on the dominant/pinned speaker settings.

 ```javascript
 api.executeCommand('setLargeVideoParticipant', 'abcd1234');